 8 Tips for Staying Warm and Controlling Heating Costs This Winter

-With the cost of nearly all types of home heating fuel increasing this winter, many people are looking for ways to keep their heating bills in check.
-Here are a few things you can do to control your utility bill:
+With the cost of nearly all types of home heating increasing this winter, many are looking for ways to keep their heating bills in check.
+Here are a few things you can do to help in controlling heating costs.

 Many utility companies offer a “budget billing” option, which takes the overall cost for 12 months of service and divides it equally, so you pay the same each month instead of having highs and lows depending on the season.
 While this won’t save you money overall, it will make your monthly bill predictable and easier to budget for.
 The amount will generally change only once per year and may increase or decrease depending on your last 12 months of actual use.
 Check with your utility company to see if they offer this option.

 Insulate doors and windows

 Leaky doors and windows can be the biggest source of heat loss in your home.
 Replacing them with newer, more energy-efficient options can save a lot in the long run, but may be quite costly up front.
 If replacement isn’t in your budget or you’re a renter, you might consider:

 - Making sure windows are fully closed and locked

 If you have windows that open from the top as well as the bottom, make sure they’re fully closed by locking them for the winter.
 An invisible gap at the top of a window can let cold air in and warm air out.

 - Adding new weather stripping or re-caulking your windows